Up to 60% off sofas & mattresses — limited‑time deals.

 Is the IKEA FINNALA Sofa comfortable for long TV nights?

-Yes, if you like a supportive sit.
-I stayed comfortable for long sessions because it held posture well, but it won’t give you a sink-in, pillow-top lounge feel.
+Yes, if you like a supportive seat.
+It stayed comfortable for long sessions because it held posture well, which is the same reason people often shop for the best sofa for back pain, but it does not have a deep, pillow-top lounge feel.

 Does the washable cover actually make a difference?

-It does.
-Being able to remove and machine-wash the cover changes how “precious” you have to be with light upholstery.
+Yes.
+Being able to remove and machine-wash the cover changes how carefully you have to treat a light-colored sofa.

 Is it good for couples sharing one sofa?

 For us, yes.
-Jenna didn’t feel every small shift when Ethan moved around, and the seating felt steady for side-leaning and upright watching.
+Jenna did not feel every small shift when Ethan moved around, and the seating stayed steady for side-leaning and upright watching.

 Should taller people size up or choose a different style?

-If you want a deeper lounge with more leg sprawl, you may prefer a deeper-seat design.
-The FINNALA’s seat depth leans more controlled than sprawling.
+If you want a deeper lounge with more leg sprawl, a deeper-seat design will probably suit you better.
+The FINNALA feels more controlled than sprawling.

 Previous post